 Web Trend Map: Reactions

-What started as a fun new years card made quite some waves.
-Google search now reveals almost 50,000 search results for our Web Trend Map 2007, which means that it generated around 50,000 blog entries.
+What started as a fun new years card made quite a few waves.
+Google Search now reveals almost 50,000 search results for our Web Trend Map 2007, which means that it generated around 50,000 blog entries.

-Key bloggers like Steve Rubel from Micro Persuasion (the nice guy from the dark side) wrote about it, Steve Bratt (CEO of W3C) contacted us and asked why the W3C is missing, a German newspaper featured it online, an Italian Internet magazine and printed and distributed on their DVD, and now the Japanese Media is getting interested.
+Key bloggers like Steve Rubel from Micro Persuasion (the nice guy from the dark side) wrote about it, Steve Bratt (CEO of W3C) contacted us and asked why the W3C is missing, a German newspaper featured it online, an Italian Internet magazine printed and distributed it in their DVD, and now the Japanese Media is getting interested.

 Big in Japan

 The article is about brand protection and parody.
 Tokyo Metro might not happy that we use their M-mark upside down (Note: If you turn the M upside down it becomes a W).
 Last week a reporter from Sankei Shinbun came over and interviewed us.
 In short this is what we said:

 - The Internet is not a no-rule zone.
 The rules are very simple (treat people as you wished to be treated)

 - The real world and the Internet don’t follow the same legal practice